dann1/one-deploy/arch_single_local.md

 # Single Front-end & Local Storage

-In this scenario we will have a single front-end hosting all the OpenNebula services and a set of hosts that will act as hypervisors to run Virtual Machines (VM).
+In this scenario we will have a single Front-end hosting all the OpenNebula services and a set of hosts that will act as hypervisors to run Virtual Machines (VM).
 Let us review some of the main components.
 <p align="center">
 <img src="images/arch_local.png" width="60%">
 </p>

 ## Storage
-Virtual disk images are stored in local storage, with the front-end hosting an image repository (image datastore).
-These images are subsequently transferred from the front-end to the hypervisors to initiate the virtual machines (VMs).
+Virtual disk images are stored in local storage, with the Front-end hosting an image repository (image datastore).
+These images are subsequently transferred from the Front-end to the hypervisors to initiate the Virtual Machines (VMs).
 Both the front-end and hypervisors utilize the directory `/var/lib/one/datastores` to store these images.
 It is possible to either utilize the root file system (FS) for this directory or symlink from any other location.

 The following snippet shows the configuration required if no mount points are used: